DevExpress/devextreme-documentation/api-reference/_hidden/dxGanttHeaderFilter/texts.md

 ---
 ---
 ##### shortDescription
-Contains properties that specify text for various elements of the popup menu.
+Contains properties that specify text for various elements of the popup window.

 ---